noolness/noolirc/README.md

+This IRC client doesn't implement any security is is still under heavy development.
+Use at your own risk.

 noolirc is a simple web based IRC client written using node.js.
 The goal it to make it simple and customizable, so you can repurpose the client for whatever need you may have.

 ## Installation